Got a question or want to discuss how we can help with your house sale? Call us 24/7 anytime

 What Is a Vendor in Property?

-The vendor is responsible for:
+In practice, this means the vendor is responsible for:

 Expert insight from Paul Gibbens, Housebuyers4u: